 (Illustration by Erik Wilson, © 2015.)

-AWARDS: Breaker is currently a finalist for the Thriller Award (Best E-Book Original Novel).
+AWARDS AND NOMINATIONS: Breaker was a finalist for the Thriller Award (Best E-Book Original Novel).
 Disintegration made two best lists, in 2015: Best Fiction Books of 2015 (Entropy Magazine) and Top Ten Books of 2015 (Cultured Vultures).
 Richard was the winner of the ChiZine Publications “Enter the World of Filaria” contest.
 His short story “Maker of Flight” was chosen by Filaria author Brent Hayward and Bram Stoker Award-Winning editor Brett Alexander Savory.
 It has since gone on to also win at Jotspeak, beating out over 200 entries.
 This short was based on the novel Filaria by Brent Hayward, published by ChiZine in 2009.
 He was also the winner of the 2011 Cafe Doom / One Buck Horror contest, for his short story “Wicker Park Pause.”
-He has been nominated for five Pushcart prizes, as well as awarded a writing residency at Writers in the Heartland in 2011, and participation in the Flying House co-op, resulting in a grant from Poets & Writers magazine, in 2012.
+He has been nominated for five Pushcart prizes, been long-listed for the Best Horror of the Year anthology six times, and was awarded a writing residency at Writers in the Heartland in 2011, and participation in the Flying House co-op, resulting in a grant from Poets & Writers magazine, in 2012.
 For editing awards, see below (Dark House Press and Other Editing).